On the Stochastic-Quantum Correspondence: A unification of classical and quantum mechanics

-Then, the wavefunction has "collapsed" to the state $\ket{\psi(t_0)}$, which is an eigenstate of the measured operator.
-This "collapse" is very different from the one in a textbook treatment.
+Then, the wavefunction has ``collapsed'' to the state $\ket{\psi(t_0)}$, which is an eigenstate of the measured operator.
+This ``collapse'' is very different from the one in a textbook treatment.
 That is because, in the stochastic approach, the system is \textit{always} in a definite configuration, and the collapse just comes from the fact that we can directly harness information from the measuring device (as it is mentioned in \cite{Correspondence}).
 In other words, the wavefunction collapse is just a consequence of conditional probability.
-This is as prosaic an occurrence as updating the probability distribution given the distribution at some time $t_0$, as it is done in Bayesian probability theory. \\\\ Under this view, it is true, in a sense, that the wavefunction collapse indeed depends on us "watching" the system (making a measurement).
+This is as prosaic an occurrence as updating the probability distribution given the distribution at some time $t_0$, as is done in Bayesian probability theory. \\\\ Under this view, it is true, in a sense, that the wavefunction collapse indeed depends on us ``watching'' the system (making a measurement).
 That is because the wavefunction collapse is a result of \textit{conditional} probability, which depends on the knowledge of the person studying.
 Specifically, as well as probability, the wavefunction depends on our knowledge of the system.
 This is, however, not a mystical occurrence, since, as opposed to textbook quantum mechanics, the ontology of the studied system doesn't change by measuring it: what changes are the probabilities assigned to it.
 In particular, if we have a system interacting with an environment, but we cannot recover any information from the environment (because, for example, it is too complicated for our analyses), we won't have any information about the state of the system and, therefore, no collapse will happen.
 On the other hand, if we use a measuring device, we \textit{will} be able to recover information from it (and, then, also from the system), causing our probability assignments to change and, with it, a wavefunction collapse.
 Therefore, another difference between a measuring device and an environment is the ability to harness information from it, or, in other words, its entropy.
-That entropy classification is also in accordance with the number of degrees of freedom discussed above. \\\\ The key difference between textbook quantum mechanics and the stochastic approach is that in the former, the wavefunction is all there is to a system--is independent of the outer world--, while in the latter, the wavefunction represents our knowledge about the systems --the probabilities \textit{we} assign to it given what we know about the system. \\\\ With this, we see that the so-called "measurement problem" is solved in a very elegant way, by just changing the ontology (the physical picture) of the theory, from the wavefunction being a fundamental object to systems with definite configurations stochastically (and indivisibly) evolving with time.
+That entropy classification is also in accordance with the number of degrees of freedom discussed above. \\\\ The key difference between textbook quantum mechanics and the stochastic approach is that in the former, the wavefunction is all there is to a system --is independent of the outer world--, while in the latter, the wavefunction represents our knowledge about the system --the probabilities \textit{we} assign to it given what we know about the system.
+This does not mean, however, that the wavefunction depends entirely on us, since it ultimately stems from the dynamical law encoded in $\Gamma$.
+On the other hand, the wavefunction does depend on which system we are considering, and that does depend on us. \\\\ With this, we see that the so-called ``measurement problem'' is solved in a very elegant way, by just changing the ontology (the physical picture) of the theory, from the wavefunction being a fundamental object to systems with definite configurations stochastically (and indivisibly) evolving with time.